peconia/microbit-playground.github.io/README.md

-* micro:bit Playground website is at https://microbit-playground.github.io
+* micro:bit Playground website is at https://microbit-playground.co.uk
-* All micro:bit programs can be [downloaded as a zip file](https://microbit-playground.github.io/build/microbit-playground-code.zip).
+* All micro:bit programs can be [downloaded as a zip file](https://microbit-playground.co.uk/build/microbit-playground-code.zip).

 ## About

 micro:bit Playground publishes python code for kids to hack and mash (and hopefully learn something about python!)

 This repo contains the code used to generate the website.
-It uses Jekyll, a ruby program, to turn markdown into beautiful pages.
+It uses Jekyll---a ruby program---to turn markdown into beautiful pages.

 ## Contributing